Beginner's Guide to Camping Essentials

 2. Buying a tent

-We won’t go into much detail in this section because we have already discussed this extensively in Choosing the right hiking tent.
+We won’t go into much detail in this section because we have already discussed this extensively in our blog article Choosing the Right Hiking Tent.
 We highly recommend you to read through the blog post as it offers a deep and detailed insight into the various factors that you need to consider before you get your camping/hiking tent.
-Have a look at some of our best selling tents:
+Have a look at some of our best hiking tents:

 3. The Other Essentials: Camping and Hiking Equipment